Moral Practices - Ethical Standards - Right and Wrong Behavior

 exchange) as in the exchange of birthday gifts.

-is a behaviour whereby an organism acts in a manner that temporarily
+is a behavior whereby an organism acts in a manner that temporarily

 reduces its fitness while increasing another organism's fitness